Disassembler0/Win10-Initial-Setup-Script/README.md

 **Q**: I've run the script and it did xxx, how can I undo it?
 **A:** For every tweak, there is also a corresponding function which restores the default settings.
 The default is considered freshly installed Windows 10 or Windows Server 2016 with no adjustments made during or after the installation.
 Use the tweaks to create and run new preset.
 Alternatively, since some functions are just automation for actions which can be done using GUI, find appropriate control and modify it manually.

+**Q:** I've run the script and some controls are now greyed out and display message "*Some settings are hidden or managed by your organization*", why?
+**A:** To ensure that system-wide tweaks are applied smoothly and reliably, some of them make use of *Group Policy Objects* (*GPO*).
+The same mechanism is employed also in companies managing their computers in large scale, so the users without administrative privileges can't change the settings.
+If you wish to change a setting locked by GPO, apply the appropriate restore tweak and the control will become available again.

 **Q:** I've run the script and it broke my computer / killed neighbor's dog / caused world war 3.
 **A:** I don't care.
 Also, that's not a question.